Thionyl chloride: With water and alcohols

 Reactions with an excess of alcohol produce sulfite esters, which can be powerful methylation, alkylation and hydroxyalkylation reagents.

 For example, the addition of SOCl2 to amino acids in methanol selectively yields the corresponding methyl esters.

 With carboxylic acids

 Classically, it converts carboxylic acids to acyl chlorides:

 The reaction mechanism has been investigated:

 With nitrogen species

 With primary amines, thionyl chloride gives sulfinylamine derivatives (RNSO), one example being N-sulfinylaniline.
 Thionyl chloride reacts with primary formamides to form isocyanides and with secondary formamides to give chloroiminium ions; as such a reaction with dimethylformamide will form the Vilsmeier reagent.

-By an analogous process, primary amides will react with thionyl chloride to form imidoyl chlorides, with secondary amides also giving chloroiminium ions.
+By an analogous process, secondary amides will react with thionyl chloride to form imidoyl chlorides, with tertiary amides giving chloroiminium ions.
 These species are highly reactive and can be used to catalyse the conversion of carboxylic acids to acyl chlorides; they are also exploited in the Bischler–Napieralski reaction as a means of forming isoquinolines.

 Primary amides will continue on to form nitriles if heated (Von Braun amide degradation).

 Thionyl chloride has also been used to promote the Beckmann rearrangement of oximes.